microsoft/azure-openai-service-proxy/docs/docs/index.md

 The Azure AI Proxy is an open-source project, licensed under MIT.
 You can find the source code on [GitHub](https://github.com/microsoft/azure-openai-service-proxy){:target="\_blank"}.

 This project would not be possible without contributions from multiple people.
-Please feel free to contribute to the project by submitting a pull request or opening an issue..
+Please feel free to contribute to the project by submitting a pull request or opening an issue.